rayhu/diffusion-image-generator/README.md

 ## Configuration

 The application uses environment variables for configuration.
-Create a `.env` file:
+Copy `api/.env.sample` to `api/.env` and update the values for your environment:

 ```bash
 DEBUG=true